 Increased serum alkaline phosphatase level is the most frequent and the earliest biochemical manifestation.
 As the vitamin D depletion advances, parathyroid and biochemical markers of bone turnover are increased.

-Before performing metabolic studies, attempt should be made to understand if the vitamin D deficiency is the result of inadequate dietary intake, insufficient sunlight, or gastrointestinal disorders that cause malabsorption.
+Before performing metabolic studies, an attempt should be made to understand if vitamin D deficiency is the result of inadequate dietary intake, insufficient sunlight, or gastrointestinal disorders that cause malabsorption.

 The following studies should be done –

 - Liver function test for knowing chronic liver disease

 - Renal function tests to know about kidney disorders

 - Fecal calcium is usually increased in malabsorption

 - Serum calcium is slightly on lower side of threshold or normal [compensatory hyperparathyroidism]

 - Phosphorus Studies

 - Low serum phosphate(exception is chronic glomerular insufficiency, which causes hyperphosphatemia)

 - Alkaline Phosphatase -Substantially rasied due to osteoblast activity